Combining observational and experimental data for causal inference considering data privacy: Simulation Studies

-We calculate each disclosure limiting transformation of the auxiliary data as described in Section~\ref{sec:priv-gram}, and the mean vector for the $p+1$ covariates $\{\bm X, \bm X^S\}$ from each transformation.
+For $p=10$ and $p=20$, we repeat the following procedure 1,000 times.
+First, we generate an observational and experimental dataset as described in the previous section.
+We then calculate each disclosure limiting transformation of the auxiliary data as described in Section~\ref{sec:priv-transforms}, and the mean vector for the $p+1$ covariates $\{\bm X, \bm X^S\}$ from each transformation.
 Denote the mean vector $\hat{\mu}(\cdot)$, so $\hat{\mu}(\g)$ is the (true) mean vector calculated from $\g$.
-To generate $\gtilde$, we add normal random noise with variance 1 to each entry of the auxiliary data ($\bm E_{ij} \sim N(0,1)$).
-We implement the differentially private transformation to generate $\gstar$ with range of $\epsilon$ and $\delta = 10^{-5}$.
-We additionally generate what we will call a ``vanilla'' synthetic dataset ($\syn$) using the \texttt{synthpop} package in \texttt{R} \cite{nowok_synthpop_2016}, which implements sequential synthesis.
-Finally, we generate a differentially private synthetic dataset ($\syndp$) using the \texttt{DataSynthesizer} library in \texttt{Python} \cite{ping_datasynthesizer_2017} with the privacy budget $\epsilon = 3$.
+We implement the differentially private algorithm (\ref{sec:priv-gram}) to generate $\gstar$ with a range of $\epsilon$ between 1 and 30 and $\delta = 10^{-5}$.
+We additionally generate a synthetic dataset ($\syn$) using the \texttt{synthpop} package in \texttt{R} \cite{nowok_synthpop_2016}, which implements sequential synthesis.

-We then generate the treatment assignment $T_i \sim \mbox{Bern}(.5)$ for the RCT sample, the observed outcomes $Y_i = T_iY_i^t + (1-T_i)Y_i^c$ and calculate the estimators.
-To compare the simple difference and regression estimators to a calibrated weighted estimator with more comparable variance, we calculate the augmented calibration weighted estimator $\tacwt(\cdot)$ as described in \cite{lee_improving_2021}.
-The weights are estimated to calibrate the empirical mean of the RCT to the empirical mean of the auxiliary study $\hat{\mu}(\cdot)$.
-In the optimization problem (Equation~\ref{eq:calib}), $\frac{1}{m} \sum_{i \in \mathcal{O}}g(\bm{X}_i) = \hat{\mu}(\cdot)$.
+We then generate the treatment assignment $T_i \sim \mbox{Bern}(.5)$ for the RCT sample, calculate the observed outcomes $Y_i = T_iY_i^t + (1-T_i)Y_i^c$, and calculate the estimators.
+To compare the difference-in-means and regression estimators to a calibrated weighted estimator with more comparable variance, we calculate the augmented CW estimator $\tacwt(\cdot)$ as described in \cite{lee_improving_2021}.
+The weights are estimated to calibrate the empirical mean of the RCT to the empirical mean of the auxiliary study $\hat{\mu}(\cdot)$; i.e. in the optimization problem (Equation~\ref{eq:calib}), $\frac{1}{m} \sum_{i \in \mathcal{O}}g(\bm{X}_i) = \hat{\mu}(\cdot)$.
 The weights are estimated by solving the optimization problem with Lagrange multipliers and Newton's equation \citep[see][for more details]{lee_improving_2021}.
 We adapt the \texttt{genRCT} package \cite{yang_genrct_2021} code to calculate $\tacwt(\cdot)$ in \texttt{R}.
 We additionally estimate a 95\% confidence interval for each estimator.
-We use the standard estimators for the simple difference and regression estimators and the bootstrap estimator suggested by \cite{lee_improving_2021} with 100 bootstraps for the $\tacwt(\cdot)$ estimator.
+We use the standard variance estimators for the difference-in-means and regression estimators and the bootstrap variance estimator suggested by \cite{lee_improving_2021} with 100 bootstraps for the $\tacwt(\cdot)$ estimator.